 1. Rub baby’s gums.
-Wash your hands, and then give your baby a little gum massage.
-The pressure, which will counter the pressure of the teeth breaking through, will feel good and offer your little one some relief from swollen gums.
+Wash your hands, and then give your baby a gentle gum massage.
+The pressure from your fingers counters the pressure of the teeth breaking through.
+It will feel good and offer your little one some relief from swollen gums.

 2. Refrigerate a pacifier.
-Chilling a pacifier will make it even more soothing to your baby and may lightly numb the gums.
+Chilling a pacifier will make it even more soothing to your baby and may lightly numb the gums and dull the pain.

-3. Trade out your jewelry for baby-safe (and baby-approved!) teething necklaces.
-Look great and provide relief with the supercute teething necklaces on the market.
+3. Wear baby-safe (and baby-approved!) teething necklaces.
+Teething necklaces look stylish and give your child an easy-to-grab item to gnaw on.
 Check out our roundup of some of the most stylish teething jewelry.

-4. Make milk popsicles.
+5. Make milk popsicles.
 Some babies and toddlers refuse to eat while teething, most likely out of discomfort.
 Keep your little one fed and hydrated while soothing those gums by making milk or formula popsicles.
 Use BPA-free popsicle forms, like these from Nuby (above), and fill with either breastmilk or formula.
-Popsicles can get messy, especially as they start to melt, so slip a bib on your babe and place your child on a washable towel or blanket, or over flooring that can easily be cleaned.
+Popsicles can get messy as they start to melt, so slip a bib on your babe and place them on a washable towel or blanket, or over flooring that can easily be cleaned.

-5. Let baby gnaw on frozen apple chunks.
+6. Serve frozen apple chunks.
 Cut a large piece of apple, let it chill in the freezer for an hour or more, and offer it to your baby.
-As with all foods and toys that your child gums on, stay close by to make sure the apple stays intact and no pieces break off, which could present a potential choking hazard.
-A frozen bagel works as well.
+As with all foods and toys that your child gums on, stay close by to make sure the apple stays intact and no pieces break off, which could present a choking hazard.
+A frozen bagel works too.

-6. Try different types of teethers.
+7. Try different types of teethers.
 As you know, babies have preferences on lots of things, and teethers are no different.
-For shopping help, check out our list of top teethers, from wood and rubber options to teethers you can freeze.
+For shopping help, check out our list of top teethers, from wood and rubber options to teethers you can freeze for cooling comfort.

-8. Keep baby’s face dry.
-While it won’t stop the gums from aching, wiping the waterfall of drool that comes with teething from your baby’s mouth, chin and cheeks helps prevent skin irritation, which can add to their discomfort.
+9. Keep baby’s face dry.
+Wiping the waterfall of drool that comes with teething from your baby’s mouth, chin and cheeks helps prevent skin irritation, which can add to their discomfort.

-9. Freeze a wet, textured washcloth.
+10. Freeze a wet, textured washcloth.
 Moisten a textured washcloth, wring it dry, and place in the freezer before giving it to your baby.
-A plain washcloth will work, but terrycloth or one with ribbing will offer added relief by creating friction as baby gnaws on it.
+Terrycloth or a ribbed texture will offer added relief by creating friction as baby gnaws on it.

 photo: Jeong Jae Park via Pixabay